rajatroel/bot-files/README.md

 - **Price:** $10 USDT / device / 30 days
 - **Before purchasing:** Confirm that the device meets the [compatibility requirements](#2-compatibility-requirements) above.
 - **Purchase:** Send the exact plan amount to the USDT (TON Network) address `UQBk7Dto--IPECy0br6vPDN9YbIBu-T2xdYtqia3ob4DdOOP`, take a clear screenshot of the completed transaction receipt, and send it to [@iamrajatroel](https://t.me/iamrajatroel).
-- **Activation:** Your unique license key and its information will be delivered to your chat within 5 minutes.
+- **Activation:** Your unique license key and its information will be delivered to your chat within few minutes.
 - **Renewal:** Paste the following command in Termux, press Enter, and paste your new license key when prompted.

   ```bash